mircealungu/twil/README.md

 * Kant = the [thing in itself](https://www.britannica.com/topic/thing-in-itself) we can not know; we can only know the perception of the thing; quite philosophical, one must admit
   * categorical imperative - act only according to that maxim that you would like to become a universal law

+* Mary Wollstonecraft -- educating women to be slaves is what society was doing in her time; at time when rights of men and slavery were being debated; rights of women in 1792.

+* Hegel = thesis, synthesis, antithesis = is he simply observing the way we steer any system? constantly adjusting a bit to the left, a bit to the right; probably we can understand him if we think in terms of cybernetics

 Culture